UvA-FNWI/LaTeX/_posts/0000-01-01-installinglatex.md

 #### MacOS

-[MacTeX], [TeXworks].
+[MacTeX] and [TeXworks].
 This is the Mac version of TeX Live and TeXworks, which has to be installed separately on Mac.

   [TeX Live]: http://www.tug.org/texlive/
   [MacTeX]: http://www.tug.org/mactex/